contiv/vpp/vagrant/README.md

 2) With StealTheNIC
 3) Quit
 --> 1
-You chose deployment with StealTheNIC
+You chose deployment without StealTheNIC

-Creating a production environment, without STN and 1 worker node(s)
+Creating a development environment, without STN and 1 worker node(s)
 ```

 To destroy and clean-up the cluster run vagrant-cleanup script, located